VIDEO: Now there's HOPE for TRD!

 or manage your psychiatric medications but will supply the referring doctor with detailed written treatment recommendations.

-at our clinic, your doctor will continue to manage your other medications and will receive periodic updates on your progress.
+your doctor will continue to manage your other medications and will receive periodic updates on your progress.

 - If a patient desires follow-up with a Psychiatrist, we will be happy to refer you to either a clinician at Athens Behavioral Medicine

 or another psychiatrist in the community.

 Recently, Al-Harbi summarized the standard of care, therapeutic